openfga/openfga/docs/list_objects/pipeline/README.md

 { "user": "user:01ARZ3NDEKTSV4RRFFQ69G5FAV", "relation": "seven", "object": "org:a" }
 ```

+### Exclusion

-For exclusion, we can convert the above relation
+For exclusion, we can convert the above relation:

 ```yaml
 type org